FAQ

 • ASS (Finish Selective Section):

 This waypoint is only used to define the FINISH of a Selective Section.
-Timing stops when competitor clears the ASS.
+Timing stops at the ASS (finish waypoint) validation circle entry point and is identified automatically by the competitor's GPS (rolling finish).

 WAYPOINTS FOR SPEED CONTROL ZONES / SAFETY ZONES